Grandparent Visitation Attorneys Passaic County, NJ

 - Any history of physical, emotional, or sexual abuse by the petitioner

-- Any other factors the court deem relevant to the case
+- Any other factors the court deemed relevant to the case

 As you can see, a great deal goes into a visitation petition by a grandparent.
 Retaining the counsel of an experienced Passaic County grandparent visitation attorney during this process can be extremely beneficial, as your attorney will be able to effectively present all of the supporting arguments to the deciding court, and help you demonstrate your history of regular, close contact with your grandchildren and the positive affect this contact has had, and will to continue to have, on their lives.